Internet of Things (Part 1)

 Here an ESP8266 device is connected to a DHT11 temperature and humidity sensor.

-With the Hardware assembled we can create and configure the Internet of Things (IoT) software.
+With the hardware assembled, I created and configured the Internet of Things (IoT) software.

-An MQTT publish/subscribe broker will be at the center of the software configuration.
-We will upload code to the ESP8266 that will allow the ESP8266 device to communicate with other devices via the MQTT broker.
+An MQTT publish/subscribe broker is at the center of the software configuration.
+I uploaded code to the ESP8266 that allowed the ESP8266 device to communicate with other devices via the MQTT broker.

 ESP8266 with DHT Sensor